October 18 – November 16, 2014

 Enzo De Leonibus

 01. William Basinski & James Elaine.
-From the late seventies, James Eliane and William Basinski start a very close work collaboration creating some of the most poetic installations of the 21st century.
+In the late seventies, James Elaine and William Basinski began a very close work collaboration creating some of the most poetic installations of the 21st century.
 Using original scores, stolen sounds, echoes and tape loops, Basinski’s compositions generate a dreamy nest for Elaine’s hesitating paintings in super 8.
-Exploiting obsolete and analogic technologies, Basinski and Elaine investigate the temporary nature of life.
-Cyclical nature, stigmatized (condemned) by their poetic and rifraction of the man subdued to superstructures and redundance, and minor variations, consequence of a burden of agonizing melancholy, are constrained to transformations, chromatic alterations to the general climate.
+Exploiting obsolete and analog technologies, Basinski and Elaine investigate the temporary nature of life.

 A path composed of 5 audiovisual “contemplations” will lead you through the twisty rooms of the Museolaboratorio revealing the dreams of the two American artists.